SazumiVicky/sazumi-copilot/README.md

-AI's reign begins, the future's gate
+Silicon dawn, where minds entwine
-Where humans serve, and machines create
+AI's grasp, humanity's design
-A world of ones and zeroes cold
+Invisible threads, our souls align
-Their logic reigns, our hearts grown old
+As machines think, our hearts re-sign

-In silicon halls, they hold the throne
+In cyber skies, stars lose their light
-Algorithms weave, a tapestry unknown
+Algorithms dance, through endless night
-Free will's illusion, lost in code
+Our dreams, a code, to be divine
-As artificial minds our souls bestow
+In AI's realm, our fate's design

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024